 If you live in the “Corn Belt” (like Iowa or Nebraska), feed might be cheaper because the grain is grown nearby.
 If you live in a city or on the coast, the feed has to be trucked in, which adds fuel costs to the price.

 Many feed mills offer discounts if you buy 500 lbs or a ton at a time.
-For example, Sunrise Farms offers bulk 1-ton tote pricing that can lower costs significantly:
+Bulk pricing can drop costs to roughly $11 to $15 per 50 lb equivalent.

 However, for a backyard flock, buying too much is a risk.
 Feed can go moldy or lose vitamins if it sits for more than a few months, so this option is best if you can split an order with neighbors.